Aquarius-blake/The_Hive/README.md

 ## Description

 A Social Media Application project with flutter front-end UI and Firebase back-end.
-End-to-End encryption included in chats.
-Planning to add user customizable themes alongside  the standard light and dark theme .
+End-to-End encryption included in private chats and group chats .
+Planning to add user customizable themes alongside  the standard light and dark theme (yet to be fully implemented ).

 ## ScreenShots